allisaurus/observe-spinnaker-aws/README.md

 It can be useful to see how many times Spinnaker called various APIs within a certain timeframe.
 If you know the ARN of the role Spinnaker is assuming to take actions in your account, you can query the number of calls made within a set time period by that role.

-For example, the below query counts the number of different API event (service calls) made by Spinnaker in the last hour, grouped by error code.
+For example, the below query counts the number of different API event (service calls) made by Spinnaker in the last hour, grouped by eventname (API call) and error code.

 ```
 SELECT count(*) AS Total,